The Talk (talk show): On-location editions

 The show made two trips to New York City during its second season, broadcasting live for one week on each trip.
 The Talk has done week-long broadcasts from New York City twice per season since then (usually during the February and May Nielsen ratings periods and in December), with the Thursday and Friday episodes being recorded on the same day as the Tuesday and Wednesday live broadcasts.
 The program's first set of New York City episodes in the third season (from December 10 to 14, 2012), featured a partnership with Toys for Tots, asking all guests and audience members to bring a new unwrapped toy to donate to the charity.

 During the third season, The Talk broadcast a week of episodes from New Orleans, Louisiana – site of Super Bowl XLVII - from January 28, 2013, to February 1, 2013, to help promote CBS's coverage of the National Football League championship game.

 The Talk After Dark

 From January 12–16, 2015, The Talk aired a week of special late-night episodes, billed as The Talk After Dark.
 Recorded each afternoon that week before the studio audience in attendance for the earlier live daytime broadcasts, the episodes featured a separate lineup of guests and topics from the daytime editions.
-They also included a house band led by musician Linda Perry, wife of series creator and co-host Sara Gilbert.
+They also included a house band led by musician Linda Perry, wife of series creator and co-host Gilbert.
 The episodes were broadcast in the 12:37 a.m ET timeslot normally occupied by The Late Late Show, as part of the transitional period between Craig Ferguson's departure from the program in December 2014, and the premiere of The Late Late Show with James Corden (which was otherwise filled by a cycle of guest hosts).